Lumingerie - bra fitting guide

 When trying on a bra, make sure that the bra is a correct fit.

-The wrong size bra will feel painful during the day when you have to correct bra and breast
+A wrong size bra will start to feel painful during the day.
+You might have to continuosly adjust bra and breasts

-keep in mind three things: the right size in the band, the right cup and right shoulder
+Keep in mind three key points when you are trying on a new bra: the right band lenght, the right cup size and right shoulder

 strap tightness.
 Correct bra size and fit is especially important for large breasts.

 Don't know your bra size?
 Try out our bra size calculator.

 Here are our tips to a satisfactory fit: